-One of the joys of pottering around country antique stores and auction houses around Ireland, is you will sometimes find an old jug, platter or bowl on a dresser or in a pile that is roughly and simply decorated with a repeat pattern in one or two colours and is well worn with use.
-These are likely to be Irish Spongeware delft.
+One of the joys of pottering around country antique stores and auction houses around Ireland, is that you'll sometimes find an old jug, platter or bowl on a dresser or in a pile that is roughly and simply decorated with a repeat pattern in one or two colours and is well worn with use.
+These are likely to be Irish spongeware delft.

-The origins of spongeware date back to the 17th century.
-Though you are likely to see only pieces from the 19th century these days.
-Made from clay the ware is typically simply shaped for practical use.
-They tended to be locally made and fired.
-The magic is the decorations they were covered with.
-Crude pieces of sponge were cut to shape and used to spot mark the ware in simple patterns.
+The origins of spongeware date back to the seventeenth century, though these days you're likely to see only pieces from the nineteenth century.
+The ware is made from clay, typically simply shaped for practical use and locally made and fired.
+The magic is the decoration: crude pieces of sponge were cut to shape and used to spot-mark the ware in simple patterns.
 Some pieces are more intricate than others but we love the humour and personality in each and all.

-Spongeware was a delft collection stored typically on a dresser and used daily.
-Plates for meat and potatoes, bowls for porridge, jugs for milk and tea.
+Spongeware was typically stored on a dresser and used daily: plates for meat and potatoes, bowls for porridge, jugs for milk and tea.
 These were hard-working items in the home and would regularly be replaced due to breakages.
 Many people would have decorated their own ware.
-Cutting out a cow or a flower sponge, the characters of the makers reveal themselves.
-Sadly most of the ware is unsigned or dated so we don’t know why a particular sponge decoration was picked and who designed it and stamped it on the delft.
-But for sure, the imagination runs and we can see the stories that these beautiful pieces can tell.
+By cutting out a cow or a flower sponge, the characters of the makers reveal themselves.
+Sadly, most of the ware is unsigned or dated so we don’t know why a particular sponge decoration was picked and who designed it and stamped it on the delft.
+But for sure, the imagination runs and we can see the stories these beautiful pieces tell.

 Irish cottages were industrious places in the 18th and 19th centuries.
-Flax was being spun to make Irish linen thread or wool yarn.
-Often a loom was kept in a shed for weaving Irish tweed.
-Livestock and hens, fields for potatoes.
+Flax was spun to make Irish linen thread or wool yarn: often a loom was kept in a shed for weaving Irish tweed.
+There was livestock and hens, fields for potatoes.
 Families were large, so the collections of Irish spongeware delft were large too.
 Unfortunately, because they were so well used, the wear and tear meant they didn't last.
 So, if you come across one, enjoy it!